 The Armed Conflict Location & Event Data Project (ACLED) is a publicly available conflict event dataset designed for disaggregated conflict analysis and crisis mapping.
-The dataset contains information on the dates and locations of all reported political violence events in over 50 developing countries, with a focus on Africa.
+This dataset contains information on the dates and locations of all reported political violence events in over 50 developing countries, with a focus on Africa.
 The data are drawn from news reports, publications by civil society and human rights organisations, and security updates from international organisations.

-An estimated 1.5 billion people worldwide live in conflictaffected countries where repeated cycles of political and organised violence hinder development, reduce human security, and result in massive humanitarian suffering (World Bank, 2011).
-A core challenge in understanding and analysing the sudden onsets or spikes in political violence, or particular conflict actors, is situating these phenomena in the longer history and wider context of conflict in a given country or sub-national region over time.
+An estimated 1.5 billion people worldwide live in conflict-affected countries where repeated cycles of political and organised violence hinder development, reduce human security, and result in massive humanitarian suffering (World Bank, 2011).
+A core challenge for the design, targeting, delivery and assessment of efficient, effective,